individkid/sidegeo/README.md

   * --import takes module name or file path to import for subsequent calls
   * --call takes Haskell function of source to replace destination

 Preprocess prepends body length to each line starting with --.
 The preprocessed body of a command may contain endlines if lines in the original file did not start with --.
 The --call result string may be longer than the destination, and may contain newlines, to replace one or more by one or more.
 There are preprocess and unprocess functions in the default import for --call.
-Between successive --delay commands, ransformations are made pseudocontinuous, and other commands are distributed evenly in time.
+Between successive --delay commands, transformations are made pseudocontinuous, and other commands are distributed evenly in time.